qzhang503/proteoQ/README.md

 </div>

-We can also select certain sample groups for visualization, for instance, the samples under the column of `expt_smry.xlsx::BI`:
+We can also select certain sample groups for visualization, for instance, the samples under the column “BI” in expt_smry.xlsx:

 ``` r
 plot_prnTrend(